 This is a systematic agenda to alter where and how we live, and erase sovereign boundaries.
 It is part of a broader agenda to destroy state sovereignty and our foundation of government upon which America was built.

-To all those NGOs and scientists, we have been, and still are, the custodian, guardian, and protector of Island Park and her gifts, way before you were born or formed into little special interest groups, this was not invented by you, and we care for it more responsibly.
-There has been no long term damage to Island Park from those who have lived here for generations, there is nothing broke that needs fixed.
+To all those NGOs and scientists, we have been, and still are, the custodian, guardian, and protector of Idaho and her gifts, way before you were born or formed into little special interest groups, this was not invented by you, and we care for it more responsibly.
+There has been no long term damage to Idaho from those who have lived here for generations, there is nothing broke that needs fixed.
 The most comprehensive and destructive land polices were only born when NGOs became involved.
 Ask any rancher or farmer, they know.
 The true agenda is pushing us off our land into cities, taking control of our resources, and dictating how, if at all, we can use what is rightfully ours.
-Island Park is our heritage, our ancestry, we are a native and indigenous people, and we will defend her.
-There is no bond between you and Island Park.
+Idaho is our heritage, our ancestry, we are a native and indigenous people, and we will defend her.
+There is no bond between you and Idaho.

 Part 3 will discuss corridors.